HarveyYifanLi/Typeform_data_API/README.md

 form.

-The final output.csv file contains a table having 12 columns and 16 rows, with each column representing each type of responses object (e.g. "list_46100308_choice","textarea_46098446","network_id" etc) and with each row representing each user response.
+The final output.csv file contains a table with each row representing each type of responses object (e.g. "list_46100308_choice","textarea_46098446","network_id" etc) and with each column representing each user response.